-In this article, you will learn how to compare accounting earnings and taxable profits.
-The corporation tax highlighted the distinction between accounting earnings and taxable profits, and the corporate tax primarily applies to taxable profits under certain conditions.
-Accounting profits are determined using the accrual basis of accounting, as opposed to taxable profits, which are computed using both the accrual and cash bases of accounting.
+This post will teach you how to compare accounting earnings with taxable profits.
+The corporate tax distinguished between accounting earnings and taxable profits, and it is largely applied to taxable profits under specified conditions.
+Accounting profits are calculated using the accrual basis of accounting, but taxable profits are computed using both the accrual and cash bases.

-Profit disparities arise as a result of the differences between the criteria for computing profits under IFRS and GAAP and the base stated in corporate tax legislation.
-The following profit disparities result from the differences between the principles and rules for computing profits:
+Profit discrepancies emerge as a result of inconsistencies between the criteria for computing profits under IFRS and GAAP and the basis specified in corporate tax legislation.
+The following profit inequalities are caused by variances in the principles and criteria for calculating profits:

 • Difference in the long run